panopset/src/docs/deploy.md

 This may be used to publish a mirror of panopset.com, or as a guide to build your own Kotlin JavaFX [WORA](https://en.wikipedia.org/wiki/Write_once,_run_anywhere) desktop software publication website.

+If you just want the application, see [Desktop Applications Build](build.md).

 ## Requirements